LucaNerlich/spring-boot-google-oauth-nextjs-example/README.md

 # spring-boot-google-oauth-nextjs-example
-An example spring boot project that setups Google OAuth Login with a Next.JS 15 app.
+An example Spring Boot project that sets up Google OAuth login with a Next.JS 15 app.

-Many Spring Boot OAuth examples stop after getting the app to run on localhost and without a working logout.
+Many Spring Boot OAuth examples stop after getting the app running on localhost and without a working logout.
-This example aims to not make the same mistake and to provide a production ready `Spring Boot + Google OAuth` app.
+This example aims to avoid making the same mistake and provide a production-ready Spring Boot + Google OAuth app.

 Important files: